rodekruis/data-service-catalogue/docs/registration/registration-deduplication.md

 - Open the drop down and select the report **Export Duplicate People Affected**,
 - The report will be downloaded on your device as an excel file.

 **Duplicates are identified based on specific unique criteria** like phone number or ID number.
-This criteria is flexible and can be chosen by the organisation and changed depending on the program requirements.
+This criteria is flexible and can be chosen by the organization and changed depending on the program requirements.

 ### Filter the duplicated People Affected

 In the excel file:
-    - Following your organisation's SOPs, all duplicated entries will be listed based on the unique criteria (ID number, phone number or required criteria),
+    - Following your organization's SOPs, all duplicated entries will be listed based on the unique criteria (ID number, phone number or required criteria),
     - In the column **duplicateWithIds**, you will find the matching PA# number.
 This is the duplicate PA#,
     - You can now read the value that is duplicated in the PA# profiles,
     - In the excel, you can mark if this value shall be edited or the PA profile deleted depending on the duplicate reason.